Korabi-dev/Korabi-dev/README.md

 <img src="https://media1.tenor.com/images/0660efe82fa3da42ed56eef013171835/tenor.gif?itemid=16596559" alt="coding">

 ## 📜 About me
-I'm a JavaScript Developer who loves making bots, and I have some amazing friends, mainly NoobieYT and Ralphie0511!
+I'm a JavaScript Developer who loves making bots, and I have some amazing friends, mainly Noobie and Ralphie05.

 ## 💖 Love
 I'm in a relationship with a lovely and amazing girl called Nicole, I really love her and I would do anything for her <3